hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake.md

 !!! note

-    You must run a beacon node and an execution client to operate a full node on Mainnet post-Merge.
+    You must run a beacon node and an execution client to operate a full node on Mainnet.
     To become a validator, you must also run a validator client (either [in the same process as the beacon node](https://docs.teku.consensys.net/en/stable/HowTo/Get-Started/Run-Teku/#start-the-clients-in-a-single-process) or
     [separately](https://docs.teku.consensys.net/en/stable/HowTo/Get-Started/Run-Teku/#run-the-clients-separately)).